 Now, I wouldn’t say this is because moving companies are being dishonest.
 Let’s just chalk it up as mismanagement.
 Sometimes, a moving company will use one large truck for several moves, especially if you have a small amount of furniture to move.
 When they drop off furniture and belongings in several locations, they sometimes drop off too many items at one or more locations.

-When a chair or ottoman goes missing, they don’t mind knocking off the moving price by a few dollars but if you’re missing an armoire or large screen TV, they may claim that the item wasn’t picked up or pay you very little (as it is a used item) to compensate for it.
+When a chair or ottoman goes missing, they don’t mind knocking off the moving price by a few dollars, but if you’re missing an armoire or large-screen TV, they may claim that the item wasn’t picked up or pay you very little (as it is a used item) to compensate for it.

 The Long Haul Blues

-If you’re moving far or out of state, You’ll have to deal with long-haul movers.
+If you’re moving far away or out of state, You’ll have to deal with long-haul movers.
 You may be subject to the weight scam and find out you have missing furniture.
 The other egregious act of long-haul movers is not moving your belongings at all.
 They may “sell” your load to a middleman who packs as many loads together that are going in the same direction.
 This means that your load of furniture and belongings may sit for weeks and sometimes months before it gets to its destination.

 The quickest way to get your number blocked by family and friends is to ask them to help you move.
 Don’t do that!
 Instead, take matters into your own hands and rent a truck for 48 hours and hire professional moving helpers.